Party rises at Kim's North Korea congress, but little sign of reform

 South Korea had warned that the isolated North could conduct a fifth nuclear test in conjunction with the congress.

-Kim cut a modern figure during the congress in tortoise-shell glasses and a dark suit with grey necktie, a departure from the drab jacket buttoned to the neck favoured by North Korean leaders, or the jumpsuits worn by his late father.
+Kim cut a modern figure during the congress in tortoise-shell glasses and a dark suit with gray necktie, a departure from the drab jacket buttoned to the neck favored by North Korean leaders, or the jumpsuits worn by his late father.

 Kim's grandfather, founding leader Kim Il Sung, also switched between Western suits and the North Korean-style "peoples' suit."